floridianguy/NICS_data_project/README.md

 Given the nature of the data and this particular project, the conclusion consists mainly of general observations rather than concrete causes and effects.

+This was part of Udacity's Data Analyst Nanodegree program.